malizkl/coffee-ui2/README.md

+Testing for Jenkins 1

-Testing for Jenkins
+Testing for Jenkins 2

-Testing for Jenkins again
+Testing for Jenkins 3